sampsyo/cs6120/content/blog/2019-11-01-one-vm/index.md

 # A Survey on Languages
 The following languages have been tested by the authors: JavaScript, Ruby, Python, J, and R.  We will expand upon the first two as they pose interesting points.

 __JavaScript__ has many implementations, several which are of high performance.
-Node rewritting is used for type specialization and inline caching.
+Node rewriting is used for type specialization and inline caching.
 Type specialization has been described before in the int/double example for addition.
 Inline caching seeks to optimize operations that are performed on specific-type objects.
 The implementation of this is similar to pattern matching in functional languages such as `Haskell` or `OCaml`.

 __Ruby__ is even more interesting.
 Ruby allows to redefine any method, so naturally, deoptimization can be applied to invalidate compiled nodes.
 Most notably, [later papers][oracle] indicate that Ruby implemented with Truffle is 45x faster than MRI (C backend).
 Truffle JVM is also approximately 2x faster than [Topaz][topaz].